History

 While the mill is gone, the memory now lives as a micro-brewed cider.
 In fact, the old grist mill dam dating back to the 1800s has been recently removed from the Lamington River, allowing water to run freely and improving habitat for fish and other aquatic creatures.

-A new single malt distillery in Hillsborough, NJ opened in 2022.
+A new single malt distillery in Hillsborough, NJ, opened in 2022.
 Camden Winkelstein is one of the founders and Head Distiller at Bellemara Distillery.
 The distillery isn’t the only artisan beverage destination on the 19-acre Carriage Farm.
-Flounder Brewing Co. relocated there from an industrial park in June 2022.
-The two businesses plan to collaborate on both events and products, such as whiskey aged in former beer barrels or beer aged in former whiskey barrels, which will create new flavor profiles.
-Bellemara hopes to create 100% Jersey-grown-and-made products eventually.
+Flounder Brewing Co. relocated from an industrial park to there in June 2022.
+The two businesses plan to collaborate on both events and products, such as whiskey aged in former beer barrels or beer aged in former whiskey barrels, creating new flavor profiles.
+Bellemara hopes to eventually create 100% Jersey-grown-and-made products.
 A single-malt gin and a single-malt spirit similar to vodka will be on the menu.
 Flavored varieties of the single-malt spirit will be released soon after.

 Winkelstein started his post-Navy career with a trip across the pond.
 He spent a year in Scotland, earning a Master’s in Brewing and Distilling from Heriot-Watt University in Edinburgh.
 The distillery is named after a word of French and Scottish Gaelic origin: belle mare, or “beauty of the sea.”
 Address: 2 Clerico Lane Building 5, Hillsborough; bellemaradistillery.com